Science & Research

-Research is a crucial element of the Western Australian Government’s shark hazard mitigation strategy.
-The following research reports have been published as the Government and its partners continue to investigate ways to enhance and expand existing shark hazard mitigation measures.
+Research is a crucial element of the Western Australian Government’s shark mitigation strategy.
+The following research reports have been published as the Government and its partners continue to investigate ways to enhance and expand existing shark mitigation measures.

 Review of potential fisheries and marine management impacts on the south-western Australian white shark population, September 2016

 The objective of the study was to reconstruct the levels of annual catch of white sharks by commercial and recreational fishing since 1938 and to combine this data with life-history information to develop a series of population trajectory scenarios.
 These scenarios varied markedly and the report has identified the need for further investigation.

 How close is too close?
 The effect of a non-lethal electric shark deterrent on white shark behaviour, July 2016

 Researchers at the University of Western Australia conducted a study to examine the effectiveness of the Shark Shield Freedom 7TM shark deterrent.

 The study found that the Shark Shield Freedom 7TM produced an effective deterrent field an average of 1.3 metres from the device’s electrodes.
 It was found to prevent white sharks (Carcharodon carcharias) from interacting with a static bait 10 out of 10 times on their first approach.

 It was only after subsequent approaches that the rate dropped slightly to 9 out of 10 times, showing signs of habituation to the Shark Shield Freedom 7TM, which decreased the effectiveness of the deterrent field by an average of 12 centimetres per approach by the same shark.
 However, despite an increase in tolerance, white sharks continued to be deterred from biting or interacting with the bait if an active Shark Shield Freedom 7TM was present.